Lake Tauca: Research history

 Reports of lake deposits on the Altiplano go back to 1861.
-A John B. Minchin in 1882 reported the existence of encrustations around Lake Poopo and the salars south of Coipasa.
-He postulated that a lake with a surface area of 120000 km2 left these encrustations and that the nitrate deposits in the Atacama and Tarapaca were likewise formed by water draining for this lake.
+In 1882, John B. Minchin reported encrustations around Lake Poopó and the salars south of Coipasa.
+He proposed that a lake with an area of about 120000 km2 left these encrustations, and that nitrate deposits in the Atacama and Tarapaca formed from water draining from this lake.
 Some estimates of the size of this lake claimed that it reached from Lake Titicaca as far as 27° South.
-The name "Lake Minchin" was applied in 1906 by Steinmann, who applied it to the Uyuni basin, while naming the lake covering the Poopo and Coipasa basins "Lake Reck".
+In 1906, Steinmann used the name 'Lake Minchin' for the Uyuni basin and called the lake covering the Poopó–Coipasa basins 'Lake Reck'.
 The name was applied in honour of John B. Minchin.
 Later it was found that Lake Titicaca was not part of Lake Minchin and the theory was put forward that meltwater from glaciers had formed the lake.
-A different lake (Lake Ballivian) was also defined which encompassed Lake Titicaca.
-The lake episodes "Escara" and "Tauca" were first defined in 1978.
+A different lake stage encompassing Lake Titicaca was also defined: Lake Ballivian.
+The lake episodes "Escara" and "Tauca" were first defined in 1978 and their names match these of locations where corresponding geological formations were identified; the initial definition of Lake Tauca was the waterbody with a shoreline at 3720 m elevation above sea level.
+Lakes Tauca and Minchin have been considered the same lake system and called Lake Pocoyu, after the present-day lakes in the area.
 The relationship between various deposits in the southern Altiplano and these around Lake Titicaca was unclear at the beginning of the research history.
-Lakes were identified by the lake terraces, sediments, bioherms and drill cores.
+Researchers identify these lakes through terraces, sediments, bioherms and drill cores.

 Predecessor lakes

+Before Lake Tauca, there were Ouki (Note: It and Tauca are the only ones known with water levels exceeding 3720 m above sea level.)
+(120,000–98,000 years ago), Salinas (95,000–80,000 years ago), Inca Huasi (about 46,000 years ago) and Sajsi (Note: The Sajsi lake phase preceded the Tauca phase by one or two millennia - in which case it coincided with a water level rise in Lake Huinaymarca (Lake Titicaca's southern basin) - and featured water levels 100 m lower.
+It is sometimes considered an earlier stage of Lake Tauca.)
+(24,000–20,500 years ago, during the Last Glacial Maximum).
+A deepening trend in the southern Altiplano paleolakes during the Pleistocene contrasts with a decreasing trend in the level of Lake Titicaca.
+This pattern probably occurred because the threshold between the two basins progressively eroded, allowing more water from Titicaca to flow into the southern Altiplano.

-Before Lake Tauca, there were Ouki (120,000–98,000 years ago), Salinas (95,000–80,000 years ago), Inca Huasi (about 46,000 years ago), Sajsi (24,000–20,500 years ago) and Coipasa (13,000–11,000 years ago).
-Inca Huasi and Minchin are sometimes considered the same lake phase, and other researchers have suggested that Lake Minchin is a combination of several phases.
-The Ouki cycle may be subdivided in the future, and a number of sometimes-contradictory names and dates exist for these paleolakes.
+A number of sometimes-contradictory names and dates exist for these paleolakes: Inca Huasi and Minchin are sometimes considered the same lake phase, and earlier research defined a "pre-Minchin" lake.
+Other researchers have suggested that Lake Minchin and Ouki are combinations of several different lake stages, or separate the Coipasa phase from Lake Tauca.